 top of page

-Globally more than £300 billion is spent per year on leadership development, yet many programmes rely on superficial feedback to evaluate their success.
+More than £300 billion is spent globally on leadership development each year.
+Yet many programmes still rely on quick surveys or headline figures to judge success.

-Our utilisation-focused evaluations inform real decision-making: for partners, faculty, and participants.
+Our evaluations guide decisions for partners, faculty, and participants.

-We combine qualitative and quantitative approaches to give a richer view of impact.
+We combine qualitative and quantitative methods to build a clearer picture of impact.

 Embedded in programme design

-As well as evaluating our own programmes, we have externally evaluated local, national and international leadership development programmes.
+As well as evaluating our own programmes, we evaluate local, national and international leadership development programmes.

 Co-design